drjonesy/Py3FTPServiceListener/README.md

 ![#](PY3FTP_Logo.png)
 # PY3 FTP

-A simple Python3 FTP Application with log and file back options.
+A simple Python3 FTP Application with log and file backup options.
 The application is cross-platform but focused on Linux Server development.

 Licensed under the **GNU General Public License v3.0**